-Since its publication in 1847, Wuthering Heights has inspired countless adaptations across the world, from Laurence Olivier’s 1939 Hollywood version to Japan’s 1988 Arashi ga Oka.
-But in 1956, Egyptian cinema offered its own take with Al Gharib (The Stranger), directed by Kamal El Sheikh.
+Since its publication in 1847, Wuthering Heights has inspired countless adaptations across the world.
+This includes Laurence Olivier’s 1939 Hollywood version and Japan’s 1988 Arashi ga Oka.

 So while the 2026 version will no doubt put a modern spin on the story (especially with Fennell’s daring vision), it’s worth remembering: Egyptians brought Wuthering Heights to the screen nearly 70 years ago.